Policies for Volunteers and Neighbors

-COVID-19 Testing – We encourage all of our Volunteers to be tested for COVID-19.
+COVID-19 Vaccination – We encourage all our Volunteers to be vaccinated for COVID-19.

 Hand Washing – We encourage everyone to wash their hands and/or use hand sanitizer as often as possible.

 Social Distancing and Ride Services – We request that you maintain a distance of 6 feet from others as much as possible.
 This is difficult to do while assisting someone getting in and out of a vehicle so we ask that the following protocols are followed.